 Where earlier I was discussing downtime caused by poor quality web hosts, choosing the right one can lead to much better results in many areas.
 A reliable web host will offer a reasonable mix of price, performance, and features, but more importantly have the industry reputation to back it up.

-One of only three WordPress.com recommended hosts, SiteGround offers almost any kind of hosting you’ll need.
+One of our favorite WordPress hosting, Kinsta offers WordPress-only hosting platform.
 They have a solid reputation and one of the most comprehensive features sets available to customers.
+This site you are reading is hosted on Kinsta.

 Has been around for a long time and has many specialized features that are hard to find elsewhere.
 As an example, A2 Hosting offers special Turbo Boost plans that are extremely powerful plus many developer-friendly features.